aaronkollasch/photomanager/README.rst

 To check the integrity of media files before indexing them, use the ``--check-integrity`` flag.
-Integrity checking has optional dependencies; install them with ``pip install .[check-mi]``
+Integrity checking has additional dependencies; install them with ``pip install .[check-mi]``

 Collect files into a storage folder